ordina-jworks/ordina-jworks.github.io/_posts/2020-03-16-ZPR-explained.md

 # developer-experience

 Zero Plastic Rivers was my first experience with AWS and actually my first cloud project.
-In the beginning it was quite intimidating because a lot of different technologies of AWS are used.But soon it turned out to be quite easy to configure and with some help from some colleagues (thanks guys) I got everything up and running pretty quickly.
+In the beginning it was quite intimidating because a lot of different technologies of AWS are used.
+But soon it turned out to be quite easy to configure and with some help from some colleagues (thanks guys) I got everything up and running pretty quickly.
 In the beginning I was quite sceptical about the use of lambdas in our application, I didn't immediately see the advantage of it but in the end it turned out to be the best option, especially if we want to build applications with many more sensors in the future.
 Although it was sometimes difficult to find the correct documentation.
 My favorite technology was definitely Cognito.
 In a few lines of code you have a user administration of an entire application without having to worry about possible security holes.
 In the end it was a very pleasant experience to get started with AWS, now I just have to find some free time to study for my AWS certificate.